babyinthesky/EventProcessor/README.md

 How to use:

-    Download file "main.js" and "processor.js" and save to a folder.
+    Download file "main.js", "processor.js", "package.json" and save them to a folder.

     *From the command line under this fodler run:
       * npm install